carsoncole/tree-recycle/README.md

 # Tree Recycle

 Web application for advertising and managing a tree recycling fundraiser.
+People enter reservations to have trees picked up as well as make an online donation.
+On the recycling day, the app will output distributed driving reports for groups of drivers to pick up trees from set areas.
+The app also generates text and email messages to reservees confirming that their tree has been picked up.

-Tree Recycle is intended to be simple, well-tested, and easy to maintain.
+Tree Recycle is intended to be simple, well-tested, and easy to maintain

 ## Getting Started

-Tree Recycle is a Ruby on Rails application
+Tree Recycle is a Ruby on Rails application.

+## Requirements

+Ruby on Rails 7, Ruby ~> 3.0.0, and PostgreSQL.

 ## Configuration